 Rodrigo Prieto spent the past couple years living in completely different worlds.
-The Mexican-born cinematographer spent the majority of 2021 in Oklahoma, working on Martin Scorsese's historical epic Killers of the Flower Moon.
+The Mexico City-born cinematographer spent the majority of 2021 in Oklahoma, working on Martin Scorsese's historical epic Killers of the Flower Moon.
 "And then after this tremendous experience, I go off and shoot Barbie in London!" he exclaims.
 "That was a huge transition.
 And after Barbie, I went on to direct a movie called Pedro Páramo, which you'll see is even more different."

 "But those transitions between different genres and different types of movies are an opportunity I've been blessed to have in my career," Prieto says, "because it stretches my experience as a cinematographer, but also as a person."

 Killers of the Flower Moon is as ambitious as any of their collaborations thus far, a sweeping Western crime drama set amidst the spate of Osage nation murders in the 1920s.
 Scorsese regulars Robert De Niro and Leonardo DiCaprio star as William Hale and Ernest Burkhart, respectively; the former is the one who orchestrates a conspiracy to kill off the Native people, the latter is the one who marries an Osage woman called Mollie (Lily Gladstone) in order to inherit her wealth.
-This is the very first time that De Niro and DiCaprio are starring in the same Scorsese film.

 "In the case of cinema, filmmakers try to express something that maybe they can't explain with words," Prieto tells A.frame.
 "And if there is anybody that's a master at those words, in terms of the language of cinema, it's Scorsese.
 He uses the camera to express ideas that maybe he doesn't even know what exactly they mean.
 But we create these shots — he creates these shots and I execute them — that really say things."